 Introduction 3

 Placement Basics: What?
 When?
 Where?
 Who?
 4

 Students: Finding a placement 8

 Students: Preparing for your placement 9

 Students: During the placement 10

 Students: At the end of the placement 12

-Supervisors: The art of supervision 14
+Supervisors: Good supervision 14

 Practicalities 15

-Resources 16
+Deseurace 16